ResourcesArticles

 Lower share prices

-Similar to the impact on dividends, dilution in finance isn’t a silver bullet solution for generating additional revenue.
+Similar to the impact on dividends, dilution in finance isn’t a silver bullet solution for generating additional earnings.
 If your company’s plans don’t generate the expected results after a dilution event, the stock price will also decrease.

 Remember: This article is not meant to serve in the place of financial advice; always consult a professional.

-3 tips for startups to manage stock dilution
+Tips for startups to manage stock dilution

 Research different financing options